Medical Assistant Scope of Practice by State

 California requires specific training hours to be met for a medical assistant who administers any medications.
 This training includes 10 hours of training in administering injections and performing skin tests; 10 hours of training in venipuncture and skin puncture for the purpose of withdrawing blood; at least 10 of each intramuscular, subcutaneous, and intradermal injections and 10 skin tests, and/or at least 10 venipuncture and 10 skin punctures; and 10 hours of training in administering medical by inhalation.

->> Learn about our California Medical Assistant Program
+>> See our California Medical Assistant Programs:

 Colorado Medical Assistant Scope of Practice